 Look online to find surveys and statistics published by bigger companies, who have already done the research for you.
 Or you can undertake an investigation of your own, exploring online forums such as Facebook groups, Reddit, or Quora to understand what customers in the target market are asking or talking about online.

-- Discover which channels are most popular in your target countries.
+Discover which channels are most popular in your target countries.
 Consumers around the world use different websites to do their online shopping.
 Shopify notes that in Germany, shoppers are more likely to use Amazon, Ebay, and Facebook, while in Japan they stick to Facebook Shop, Facebook Messenger, and Instagram.
+Once you're on these platforms, you should track leads so you can capture your potential customers.

 2. Convert international customers